“Don’t judge their story by the chapter you walked in on.”

 Mental Health is a Medical Issue

 For most people, mental health conditions aren’t the consequence of one event.
 Genetics, environment, and lifestyle may intertwine to determine whether or not a person is susceptible to mental illness.
 Mental health issues may begin to develop as early as adolescence.
 Having a robust support system is crucial to successfully manage a person’s mental health.
-For young people born into poverty or without the emotional support of family and community, their path to wellness lies in destigmatizing mental health and seeing it as it is – a medical issue as necessary to treat as a broken arm or diabetes.
+For young people born into poverty or without the emotional support of family and community, their path to wellness lies into destigmatizing mental health and seeing it as it is – a medical issue as necessary to treat as a broken arm or diabetes.

 Access to Services

 Without ongoing treatment and long-term care programs, most people will struggle to recover from or even to manage their mental illness.
 Whether it’s anxiety, ADD/ADHD, post-traumatic stress disorder, depression, bipolar or schizophrenia, supportive services are the key to recovery.
 Many cities, like San Diego, are recognizing this and taking the initial steps to ensure that establishing services are a priority.